Location: Sunshine Coast, Gladstone, Onsite

 Host Safety and Training recognise that upskilling yourself and your team with nationally recognised qualifications is a smart investment.Â

-This skill set reflects the skill requirements to safely and effectively use high pressure water jetting equipment under supervision.
+This nationally recognised MSMSS00017 Use high pressure water jetting equipment skill set reflects the skill requirements to safely and effectively use high pressure water jetting equipment under supervision.
+Students will learn to perform tasks in compliance with workplace safety procedures, assess risks, and maintain equipment, ensuring safe and effective water jetting operations in industrial and commercial settings.

 The Mining Supervisor course meets the requirements for the position of a Supervisor in the Resources Industry, as per s.56 of the Coal Mining Safety and Health Act 1999 and s.51 of the Mining and Quarrying Safety and Health Act 1999.
 It is recognised by both the Coal Mining Safety and Health Advisory Committee, and the Mining Safety and Health Advisory Committee.